-Superprof is here to create a guide for potential students of the GCSE Physics Syllabus and provide them with all the information that will be covered in this subject in order to help them make an educated decision and decide if this GCSE subject is for them.
+Students are also encouraged to check out potential students of the High School Physics Syllabus and provide them with all the information that will be covered in this subject in order to help them make an educated decision and decide if this high school subject is for them.

-Magnetism can be contributed to the magnetic fields that surround magnets.
+Magnetism is perhaps a concept most students can understand quite easily.
+We've all played with magnetics as kids.
 Magnets have two opposite poles, the north-seeking pole of a magnet is known as the north pole and the south-seeking pole is commonly referred to as the south pole.

 Iron, steel, nickel and cobalt are all magnetic materials that are attracted to either pole of the magnet.
 Permanent magnets are most commonly made of iron and produce their own magnetic field that cannot be turned off.

-Drawing a magnetic field is a task expected by students undergoing the GCSE Physics Syllabus.
-Primary characteristics of drawing a magnetic field include the facts that magnetic field lines never touch, closer the lines = stronger the magnetic field and the lines drawn have arrowheads so that onlookers understand in which direction the force is going.
+Students will learn the basics of magnetic fields.
+They are invisible to the naked eye and can only be detected using a small tool known as a compass.
+Students will also draw a magnetic field during their studies.
+Primary characteristics of drawing a magnetic field include the fact that magnetic field lines never touch, the closer the lines = stronger the magnetic field and the lines drawn have arrowheads so that onlookers understand in which direction the force is going.

 force = magnetic flux density x current x length or